 Aminata Umoja was born and raised in Los Angeles, California.
 For the past 30 years, she has lived in Atlanta, Georgia with her husband of 34 years, Akinyele Umoja.
 Aminata enjoys living near her two adult children, son in law and four grandchildren.
 Aminata is a member of First African Church in Lithonia, GA and a member of Community Aid and Development in Decatur, GA.

-Tashiya Umoja M’kanga is the co-director and K-2 instructor for Kilombo, and she was born to teach.
-She is a 3rd generation teacher and has been teaching for 8 years.
+Tashiya Umoja M’kanga is the Director and middle school math instructor for Kilombo, and she was born to teach.
+She is a 3rd generation teacher and has been teaching for 16 years.
 She is a wife, mother, singer, actress, and activist.
 Tashiya’s experiences in the cultural activist community with the New Afrikan Scouts, Malcolm X Grassroots Movement, and the

 African American Studies department at Georgia State University inspired her to work towards closing the achievement gap of children of Afrikan decent in the United States.
 For her, the disparities in educational achievement among children of Afrikan decent are alarming and urgent.
 She is clear that all children can learn if given what they need in a holistic way.
 Tashiya is committed to differentiation, hands on math, inquiry and project based science and social studies, taught through a culturally relevant lens.
 Tashiya loves children, and believes that with love, patience, research, and rigorous instruction our scholars will thrive.
 Tashiya has a Bachelors in African American Studies and Master’s in Elementary Education.